thanhpham10/ytb-downloader-vibe/README.md

 2. Open the app, paste your YouTube links (one per line).
 3. Select your save directory and click **Let's go**.

-## 🍪 Advanced: Fixing Download Errors (Age-Restricted, Bot Captcha)
+## 🍪 Advanced: Fixing Download Errors
 For 90% of videos, the app will download perfectly out-of-the-box without requiring any setup.
 However, if you encounter a download error (e.g. for age-restricted videos, members-only videos, or strict bot checks), you need to provide your YouTube cookies:

 1. Install the **Get cookies.txt LOCALLY** extension for your browser (Chrome, Edge, or Firefox).